heroku/java-getting-started/README.md

 # heroku-java-sample

 A barebones Java app, which can easily be deployed to Heroku.

-This supports the new [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java-new) tutorial.
+This application support the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.

 ## Running Locally